 How Flip-Pins are used

 When soldered into PCBs that are commonly 0.062” thick, a near flush surface can be achieved on the non-pin side of the PCB (see the OSHChip on a penny picture, above).
+If you use a thinner PCB (such as .032”), then part of the pin will be above the PCB.
 After soldering the pins into your PCB, the plastic aligner can be easily removed and discarded.

 For your convenience, PCB CAD libraries have already been created for the following CAD systems:

 - Step model for a single pin

 - Step model for a single pin with aligner